getfrans/DWH_ETL/DSP_Implementation/pentaho-dsp/README.md

 # pentaho-simple-dsp

-This code is related to: http://thejavatar.com/dynamic-schema-processor-modify-mondrian-schema-in-run-time/
+This code is related to Dynamic schema processor change for SAIKU integration